ihab-elrayah/MovieSwiper/README.md

 **Getting Started**:

--**Contact Me**: To start contributing, visit my GitHub repository or reach out to me through email: ihab.elrayah6@gmail.com.
+- **Contact Me**: To start contributing, visit my GitHub repository or reach out to me through email: ihab.elrayah6@gmail.com.
 We appreciate your interest in MovieSwiper and look forward to your valuable contributions!